Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

 there is one signal success with the value `'/content/local/login/step2.html'` and one signal error with the value `'_self'`.
 Signal `'_self'` means that after error response (error signal returned) the client will stay on the same page.
+- `data-knotx-adapter-params` - JSON Object that can be passed to the corresponding `Adapter`.
+It will be available in `AdapterRequest` as `additionalAdapterParams`.

 ### Signal
 Signal is basically a decision about further request processing.
 Value of the signal can be either: